Learning To Drive Digital Transformation: Lessons From Roommates & House Guests

 These technologies change how and when people need to work together.
 To be effective, they require people to utilize centralized tools and adopt similar work behaviors.

-– People need to share files in the correct location, with proper names, in order for others to access, collaborate, and utilize the materials.
+- Share files in the correct location, with proper names, in order for others to access, collaborate, and utilize the materials.

-– People need to ensure they enter all required information in a CRM system, in order to allow everyone across the organization to enter it.
+- Enter all required information in a CRM system, in order to allow everyone across the organization to enter it.

-– People need to ensure they enter information with accuracy, clarity, and enough detail that anyone can quickly understand the full picture just from what is entered in the field.
+- Enter information with accuracy, clarity, and enough detail that anyone can quickly understand the full picture just from what is entered in the field.

 How many times have you looked in a system and can’t find the file you need?
 Or looked in the CRM and find that most of the data is missing or wrong?
 How confident are you in using what is available?
 How much time do you waste trying to track down what you need?
 How is your customer experience impacted when you don’t have the information they already shared with your company because someone else didn’t enter it into the system?